signalogic/SigSRF_SDK/mediaTest_readme.md

  - per-stream underrun (gap) management
  - per-stream overrun management (in cases where packet rates <sup>[1]</sup> exceed expected ptime)
  - alignment of individual streams in time (i.e. interstream alignment)
- - sampling rate conversion for indvidual stream contributors (if needed)
+ - sampling rate conversion for individual stream contributors (if needed)
  - insertion of timing and event markers, if specified in streamlib debug / measurement options
  - stream merging or conferencing, if specified